sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse-and-quint/downloading-and-installing-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>Patreon Roles not Updating in Discord</summary>

-If you're having trouble accessing the iMMERSE Pro archive due to role permissions, follow these steps to resolve the issue:
+If you're having trouble accessing the iMMERSE Pro archive due to role permissions in the Discord, follow these steps to resolve the issue:

 ---